2023-06-25 23:14:51

 After the disappearance of the “Titan” on Sunday a week ago, the US Coast Guard, with the help of Canadian forces in particular, launched a large-scale search around 700 kilometers south of Newfoundland.
 Debris from the vehicle was discovered just 500 meters from the bow of the “Titanic” wreck.
 So it was clear: The five occupants, including Oceangate boss Stockton Rush, are dead.

-The chief of the US Coast Guard in the northeast of the country, John Mauger, said about the costs of the search: “Under US law and the policy of the Coast Guard, the Coast Guard does not charge any fees for search and rescue operations.”
+The chief of the US Coast Guard in the northeast of the country, John Mauger, said regarding the costs of the search: “Under US law and the policy of the Coast Guard, the Coast Guard does not charge any fees for search and rescue operations.”
 The ocean is an “unforgiving environment”.
 “Every weekend there are risks that are taken when people with inadequate safety equipment and insufficient training take to the water or boat intoxicated.”

 1687745305